Solos (TV series)

-Solos is an American dramatic anthology streaming television miniseries created by David Weil and produced by Amazon Studios.
+Solos is an American dramatic anthology television miniseries created by David Weil and produced by Amazon Studios.
 It stars Morgan Freeman, Anne Hathaway, Helen Mirren, Uzo Aduba, Anthony Mackie, Constance Wu, Dan Stevens and Nicole Beharie.
 The seven-episode series premiered on May 21, 2021 on Amazon Prime Video in UK, United States, Australia, Canada, Ireland, India, New Zealand and later that year in additional territories.

 Premise

-The series ponders what it means to be human, arguing that we are connected to others through shared experiences, even in our most isolated moments.
+The series questions what it means to be human, arguing that we are connected to others through shared experiences, even in our most isolated moments.